 There are two variations of proximal humeral fractures: metaphyseal and epiphyseal separation.

-- Metaphyseal fractures (70%) usually occur at the surgical neck, although can also occur at the metaphyseal-diaphyseal junction, typically a transverse or short oblique fracture.
+- Metaphyseal fractures (70%) usually occur at the surgical neck, although they can also occur at the metaphyseal-diaphyseal junction, typically a transverse or short oblique fracture.
 These fractures typically occur in 5-12 year olds.

 - Epiphyseal fractures (30%) occur in the under 5s and over 12s.
 The type of epiphyseal fracture depends on skeletal maturity.